chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 Implementation may evaluate `y` first and then `x`, and the two commands, output in reverse order, could confuse the soldiers quite well.

 For an eager programming language that does not care about referential transparency, these issues are less deadly, since we can simply require the implementation to always evaluate things, and always evaluate in specific order.
-However, Haskell is a lazy programming language, and it's lazy by default, and **laziness inherently requires referential transparency to hold**.
+However, Haskell is a lazy programming language, and it's lazy by default.
+And **laziness inherently requires referential transparency to hold**: if and only if expressions can be evaluated in any order, we can safely postpone evaluating an expression until its value is needed.

 ## Saving the world with the `World`